 Re-writing the Script: A Love Letter to Our Families (2001)

 With the sponsorship of Supporting Our Youth, the Desi-Queer: South Asian Video Project collective successfully created a video for and about South Asian queers and their families.
-The project originated at a workshop at the 1998 Desh Pardesh Festival and aimed to help South Asian parents and families in their journey toward understanding and accepting their LGBTQ children and family members.
+The project originated at a workshop at the 1998 Desh Pardesh Festival and aimed to help South Asian parents and families in their journey toward understanding and accepting their 2SLGBTQ children and family members.
 “Re-writing the Script: A Love Letter to Our Families” launched in Toronto on October 27, 2001.
 International launches took place in Seattle WA, Montreal QUE, New York NY and Vancouver BC.

-Pagan~Beat was a group and network for LGBTQ youth whose interests were in non-conventional spiritual traditions including Paganism and Wicca.
+Pagan~Beat was a group and network for 2SLGBTQ youth whose interests were in non-conventional spiritual traditions including Paganism and Wicca.
 In the summer of 2001, we met outdoors in parks and natural spaces to drum, share and enjoy spiritual ritual.
 In the fall, Pagan~Beat morphed into Essence.

 Eco-Queers ran regular meetings for two years from 2000-2002.
 Eco-Queers was an open group for youth, queers and anyone who cared about the planet to meet, activate, share, network and build!
 We met once every few months and had an active e-mail list serve.
 During the course of it’s life, Eco-Queers organized a number of special events and actions including The Eco-Queers Rooftop Garden Tour and Greening a Queer Planet, a forum on environmental issues where the discussion ranged from animal liberation to urban sprawl to the relation between homophobia, racism and environmentalism.
 Featured speakers at the forum were Elizabeth Christie, Mark Haslam, Florence Heung and Mirha-Soleil Ross and the moderator was Ken Waston.